nathaniel-bennett/winsharpfuzz/README.md

 function, passing in a function (or in our case, a lambda) that accepts a ReadOnlySpan of bytes, and calling our library functions with the passed in bytes.
-The function passed into Fuzzer.LibFuzzer.Run will be called over and over again with unique data each time, and any exceptions thrown within the function will be recorded as crashes.
+The function passed into Fuzzer.LibFuzzer.Run will be called over and over again with unique data each time, and any unchecked exceptions that are thrown by the function will be recorded as crashes.

 Occasionaly, you may want to fuzz a library class or method that has one-time initialization or cleanup procedures.
 Adding these functions within the `Run` method would introduce that overhead